AmirShahhosseini/amirshahhosseini.github.io/_projects/2_project.md

     Effective Poincaré maps are found for the famous Lorenz attractor, and its Poincaré maps are obtained, clearly indicating chaotic motion.
 </div>

 What reinforces the contribution of this paper is the use of basic tools—Euclidean geometry, clustering algorithms, and optimization—to tackle a long-standing practical challenge in nonlinear analysis.
 We validated the approach with several canonical examples, from the Lorenz and Rössler attractors to a 5D hyperchaotic system, showing that the method not only captures complex behaviors but does so without manual tuning, using the most basic algorithms (e.g., k-means).
 While the underlying mathematics is kept accessible, the approach reveals nuanced structure in the dynamics that conventional techniques might miss.
 It’s a framework intended to bridge methodological rigor with practical insight, and to support researchers studying systems where chaos, periodicity, or strange attractors are central.
+With the methodology of this paper, the first-ever higher-dimensional Poincaré maps were obtained, elevating Poincaré maps from a purely graphical tool into a statistical one.